 While most of us can’t match the Babylonians for scale or budget, there’s plenty of exciting and innovative ways to display your indoor plants.
 After all, your plants are much as an expression of your personality as your record or book collections, so it’s important to display them with the same level of pride and artistry.
 Plus, it’s not just about looks – they can also help to improve air quality, cover up bad scents and muffle loud noises.

 There’s a tremendous amount of joy to be found in rearranging your indoor plants – taking something that might have been a simple window dressing and transforming it into a work of art.
-In our latest infographic, we’ve put together a shortlist of 8 unusual ways to display your indoor plants, so whether you’re a black-thumbed novice or a seasoned horticulturist there’s no shortage of new ways to display your plants.

 For beginners, it’s probably best to start with the simple elegance of the terrarium.
 These sealed containers offer a great opportunity to customise and accessorise your plant with shells, rocks or other ornaments.
 Closing the terrarium offers a unique environment to grow the plant, since the transparent glass allows for both heat and light to freely enter the container.
 In fact, this actually creates a localised water cycle within the container due to the evaporation of moisture.